Nihat Bekdik: Other sports

-He was also a very good triple jumper and high jumper.
-In 1923 he set new Turkish records at triple jump (11.92m) and high jump (1.58m).

-After his football career he continued doing sports in equestrian, rowing and swimming.

-With his Boat "Aslan" he won numerous cups.
+Bekdik was also a very good triple jumper and high jumper.
+In 1923, he set new Turkish records at triple jump (11.92m) and high jump (1.58m).
+After his football career, he continued doing sports in equestrian, rowing and swimming.
+With his boat "Aslan", he won numerous cups.

 Political career

-Between 1957 and 1960 he was in the Grand National Assembly of Turkey as a member of the Democratic Party.
+Between 1957 and 1960, Bekdik was in the Grand National Assembly of Turkey as a member of the Democratic Party.

-Aslan
+"Aslan"

-Because of a lion badge at his sweat suit and his fabulous performances on the pitch, the spectators called him "Aslan" which means "Lion" in Turkish.

-Later "Aslan" became the nickname of the club Galatasaray SK.
+Because of a lion badge at his sweat suit and his fabulous performances on the pitch, the spectators called Bekdik "Aslan", which means "lion" in Turkish.
+Later, "Aslan" became the nickname of the club Galatasaray SK.